fairhive-labs/docs/whitepaper/tokenomics/demand.md

 ### **Protocol Fees Payment**

-To facilitate their projects, initiators are required to pay fees in $POLN to the protocol.&#x20;
+To facilitate their projects, initiators are required to pay fees in $POLN to the protocol.

 This payment in the native token supports the ecosystem's internal economy and the token’s demand.